cardinalitypuzzles/cardboard/new-hunt-setup.md

 ### Giving a new user access to Small Board

 The authorized users for a Small Board deployment are the Google users who have access to the Google Drive folder for the hunt (configured by the `GOOGLE_DRIVE_HUNT_FOLDER_ID` variable).
 To give a new user access, share the Google Drive folder with that user, and then restart Small Board using `heroku restart`.

+### Other Configuration

+Some other things you may want to tweak before hunt include:

+* Setting `DEBUG=False`
+* Increasing the number or tier of the dynos in your Heroku deployment